NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .bash}

-Alfredo decides his classic bruschetta recipe needs more work before it is ready.
-But,
+Alfredo decides his olives recipe needs more work before it is ready.
+But
-he is happy with the classic tiramisu recipe.
+he is happy with the apple pie recipe, so let's *merge* this version into our

-Let's merge this version into our `main` branch so we can use it for
+`main` branch so we can use it.
+Merging brings the changes
-our work going forward.

-Merging brings the changes from a different branch into
-the current branch.
+from a different branch into the current branch.

-First we must switch to the branch we're merging changes into, `main`.
+First we must switch to the branch we're merging changes **into**, `main`.

 ~~~
 $ git checkout main